Skip to content

 What It Looks Like

-The reverse bow leans backward from the waterline as it rises.
+The reverse bow angles back from the waterline as it rises.
 At deck level, the bow is set noticeably further back than where the hull enters the water.
 The stem rakes aft rather than forward or straight, giving a distinctive backwards slant.
 You’ll also hear it called an “inverted bow,” a “wave-piercing bow,” or the commercial X-bow™ – trademarked by Norwegian design firm Ulstein for their offshore supply vessels.

 What It Does